sheepy928/mat-data/CONTRIBUTING.md

 - `identifier`: Paper identifier (e.g., arXiv ID, DOI)
 - `code_url`: URL to the code repository (GitHub or other)
 - `claims`: List of reproducible claims with instructions (at least one required)
+- `non_reproducible_claims`: List of non-reproducible claims with reasons

 ### Optional Fields